-Mr. Pandya represents a variety of clients in matters relating to the enforcement and procurement of intellectual property rights, with particular focus on patent litigation and counseling high-technology companies facing legal threats.
-He has managed major patent litigations and works directly with clients to formulate legal strategies that further business objectives.
-Mr. Pandya has represented clients in venues across the United States, including the Federal Circuit, Eastern District of Virginia, Eastern District of Texas, District of Delaware, Northern District of Illinois, District of Massachusetts, and District of Nevada, as well as in private arbitrations.
-He has also assisted clients in drafting and negotiating license agreements and has counseled clients facing threats of patent infringement litigation.
+Mr. Pandya is a trial and appellate litigator with a particular focus on patent litigation and counseling high-technology companies facing legal threats.
+He has managed major litigations, from pre-filing through appeal, and enjoys working with clients to formulate legal strategies that advance business objectives.
+Mr. Pandya has represented clients in every major patent litigation venue, including the Federal Circuit, district courts in Virginia, Texas, Delaware, Illinois, Massachusetts, Nevada, California, New York, and Utah, and the Patent Trial and Appeal Board (PTAB), as well as in private arbitrations.
+He also has experience assisting clients in drafting and negotiating license agreements and developing strategies for clients facing patent infringement threats.

-- Litigates high-stakes cases involving a wide variety of technologies, from telecommunications software, navigation devices, semiconductors, and financial services to pharmaceutical formulations, monoclonal antibodies, and genotyping assays.
+- Litigates high-stakes cases involving a wide variety of technologies, from telecommunications software, GPS devices, semiconductors, and financial services, to pharmaceutical formulations, monoclonal antibodies, and genotyping assays.

-- Obtained summary judgment of non-infringement of four patents on behalf of Ireland’s largest private software company in lawsuit filed in the Eastern District of Virginia rocket docket by a large Israeli software company.
+- Obtaining summary judgment of non-infringement of four patents on behalf of Ireland’s largest private software company in lawsuit filed in the Eastern District of Virginia rocket docket by a large Israeli software company.
 Oversaw and managed the litigation from the answer to appeal, worked with business executives and senior technical staff to develop a proactive litigation strategy to counter the infringement allegations, authored winning summary judgment briefs, and resolved complex e-discovery issues.

-- Invalidated a patent involving touchscreen keyboards that was widely licensed across multiple industries.
-First-chair attorney at claim construction hearing and at depositions of inventors and expert witnesses.
+- Invalidating a patent involving touchscreen keyboards that was widely licensed across multiple industries.
+First-chaired claim construction hearing and all depositions of inventors and expert witnesses.

-- Represents multiple banks in patent infringement lawsuits involving online banking, mobile banking apps, and remote capture and deposit technologies.
+- Representing multiple banks in patent infringement lawsuits involving online banking, mobile banking apps, and remote deposit capture technologies.
 In one recent case, Mr. Pandya argued for summary judgment of invalidity and at Markman hearing on behalf of all defendants in the case (over one dozen national banks).

-- Represents major pharmaceutical companies in multiple Hatch-Waxman Act litigations involving a variety of products, including cyclobenzaprine HCl, omeprazole, erlotinib, dutasteride, and doxycycline hyclate.
+- Representing major pharmaceutical companies in multiple Hatch-Waxman Act litigations involving a variety of products, including cyclobenzaprine HCl, omeprazole, erlotinib, dutasteride, and doxycycline hyclate.
 Member of teams that obtained trial verdicts of non-infringement and obviousness.